Get To Know Us

 2. Oekusi

-Oekusi (also spelled Oecusse), officially known as the Oecusse-Ambeno Special Administrative Region, is an exclave of Timor-Leste (TLE) located within Indonesian territory.
+Oekusi (also spelled Oecusse), officially known as the Oecusse-Ambeno Special Administrative Region, is an enclave of Timor-Leste (TLE) located within the Indonesian territory.
 The region includes both coastal lowlands and hilly interior terrain.
 Oekusi covers an area of approximately 814 km2.

 3. Dili